-Action - Decision or Recommendation: Based on the analysis of 2018-2019 results, in 2019-2020 student conduct will not require respondents to undergo a reflective exit essay measured by a Reflective Assignment Rubric.
-Continue to measure 80% of the counseled by implementing information to reflect students Acts of Responsibilities: a) I admit knowingly and willingly to the allegation(s) in writing and waive all further hearings and right to appeal; b) I admit knowingly and willingly to the allegation(s) and request an administrative hearing; c) I deny the allegation(s) in writing and agree to accept the Student Conduct Officer's disposition of the matter without the benefit of an administrative hearing or right to appeal; and d) I deny the allegation(s) and request an administrative hearing.
+Measure 1.1 As a result of in the student conduct disciplinary conference, responding students will be able to articulate the impact of their behavior, be it academic or social/behavioral, on themselves and other members of their communities.
+Measure 80% of the counseled by implementing a survey to reflect students Acts of Responsibilities: (a) I admit knowingly and willingly to the allegation(s) in writing and waive all further hearings and right to appeal; (b) I admit knowingly and willingly to the allegation(s) and request an administrative hearing; (c) I deny the allegation(s) in writing and agree to accept the Student Conduct Officer's disposition of the matter without the benefit of an administrative hearing or right to appeal; and (d) I deny the allegation(s) and request an administrative hearing.